Should I have a Tipi for my wedding?

 Tipi Tips Before Booking

 See the tipis ‘in person’.
-Pintrest and Facebook can be deceptive.
+Pinterest and Facebook can be deceptive.
 It also helps to get an idea of the actual size in reality.

 Everybody’s requirements are different, so the tipi company should be able to offer you a selection of floor plans to suit your needs.

 Make sure your quote includes a site inspection for suitability.
 It’s here the supplier should come into their own – they should know what the best direction is to site the tipi, where to have the door sited (if you’re having one), in order to avoid gusts of wind blasting through.

 Always get a very firm quote of how long it will take to erect, and dismantle the tipi.

 Check if the company will charge you extra if your celebration runs over slightly.